misiektoja/spotify_monitor/docs/quick-start.md

 For a local install, the wizard can check the setup and start monitoring immediately.

-Before using Docker Compose on Linux, run the two `export` commands under [Install with Docker Compose](installation.md#docker-compose).
+Before using Docker Compose on a native Linux container engine, run the two `export` commands under [Install with Docker Compose](installation.md#docker-compose).
 They pass your numeric user and group IDs to the container so files created in the current directory belong to you.
-Docker Desktop users on macOS or Windows can skip this step.
+VM-backed Docker-compatible runtimes on macOS and Windows normally do not need this step.

 Use the command that matches how you run the tool: